brightcove/hot-shots/README.md

 * `mock`:        Create a mock StatsD instance, sending no stats to the server? `default: false`
 * `global_tags`: Optional tags that will be added to every metric `default: []`

-All StatsD methods have the same API:
+All StatsD methods other than event have the same API:
 * `name`:       Stat name `required`
 * `value`:      Stat value `required except in increment/decrement where it defaults to 1/-1 respectively`
 * `sampleRate`: Sends only a sample of data to StatsD `default: 1`